MeowFack/-----/_pages/presskit.md

 ## Version 2.0

-Version 2.0 is Reading List's biggest update; it will be released on Wednesday 7th April 2021.
+Version 2.0 is Reading List's biggest update yet, scheduled for release on Wednesday 7th April 2021.
 New features include:

 - **iCloud Sync**
 When enabled, changes made on one device will be propagated to other devices in real-time using iCloud, keeping all devices seamlessly in sync.
 The iCloud sync functionality has been written from scratch to achieve efficient, reliable and high-speed synchronisation.